Do I need an Xray or a Scan?

 Ultrasound

 Ultrasound uses soundwaves to bounce off the soft tissue, it is used for examining ligaments tendons and other soft tissue structures.
 It is able to identify masses and in some instances damage to soft tissue.
-A problem with ultrasound is that it is very user dependent and it is not easy to interpret the subtle differences between some conditions.
-For example, some masses cannot be differentiated.
-It is relativelty easy to access and a cheap modality that is useful for the clinician.
-Some clinicians have immediate access to these in their rooms.
+A problem with ultrasound is that it is very user dependent and it is not easy to interpret the subtle differences between some conditions; for example, some masses cannot be differentiated.
+It is relatively easy to access and a cheap modality that is useful for the clinician, some clinicians have immediate access to these in their rooms.

 This speaks to the fact that imaging will pick up unrelated issues that may be a distraction or a further complication and should not be overly focused on, if they are not relevant or helpful.
 This is one of the biggest downsides of advanced imaging.
 There is a lot of research to show that you cannot and must not diagnose exlusively on imaging alone!!

-Here are some guidelines around what conditions we would be more likely to ordered investigations for;
+Here are some guidelines around what conditions we would order investigations for;

 As a clinician, we need to be sure that requesting the imaging is going to add significant value to our treatment plan and therefore your recovery.
 The vast majoirty of injuries will not require any imaging, as a careful history and clinical decision-making is enough to frame an effective treatment plan.
 Certain conditions have characteristics which make diagnosis easier.